RosettaCommons/documentation/scripting_documentation/RosettaScripts/xsd/mover_PyMolMover_type.md

 <PyMolMover name="(string)" keep_history="(bool; 0)" />
 ```

--   keep_history: Each call to the mover stores the pose in a new state/frame of an object in PyMol rather than overwriting it.
+-   **keep_history**: Each call to the mover stores the pose in a new state/frame of an object in PyMol rather than overwriting it.
 Frames can then be played back like a movie to visualize the flow of a protocol.

 ---